 - Gaining awareness of how to make food choices that support health and well-being.

 At the other end of the spectrum is mindless eating.
 As a culture, Americans tend to eat mindlessly – at our desks, in our cars, or in front of the TV.
 Eating while distracted has become the norm for many.
-Brian Wansink, Ph.D., and his team at the Cornell Food and Brand Lab have spearheaded numerous studies that suggest our eating environment and habits, whom we’re eating with, our plate size, and how quickly we eat can dramatically affect how much we eat.
+Research suggests that our eating environment and habits, whom we’re eating with, our plate size, and how quickly we eat can dramatically affect what and how much we eat.

 These factors can even edge out our ability to recognize hunger and fullness cues.